HxPulse/AI-Connect4/README.md

 Python AIs and learning algorithms (MiniMax, AlphaBeta, MCTS) made for Connect 4.
 Each function has a commented explanation for better understanding.

-# Wdym AI playing Connect 4 ?
+# What does it mean AI playing Connect 4 ?

-Using evaluation functions, game simulations and by following optimized schemes, we can create and develop AIs to play a board game with the best level possible.
+Using evaluating functions, game simulations and by following optimized schemes, we can create and develop AIs to play a board game with the best level possible.
-In this project we're specifically focusing on the board game Connect 4, but it's important to understand that this can be adapted to any board game as long as the rules are respected.
+In this project we are specifically focusing on the Connect 4 board game, but it's important to understand that this can be adapted to any board game as long as the rules are respected.
 Learning how to properly play the game and evaluating the state of a game at any given time might be harder depending on the game you chose.

 # MiniMax